 HiQ offers comprehensive process automation that integrates robotics as part of integrations and API management.

 Listed below are some cases that are particularly suited to robotized automation.

 Business logic is embedded in the user interface: Applications are often developed with an architecture where logic and user interface are the same - a business event is virtually encoded, for example, at the touch of a button on the user interface.
-In modern systems this is not the case, but the user interface is isolated as a separate layer and it calls modern interfaces (APIs) and logic is executed inside the API - not inside the user interface.
+In modern systems, this is not the case, but the user interface is isolated as a separate layer and it calls modern interfaces (APIs) and logic is executed inside the API - not inside the user interface.
 These same APIs can also be called by an integration platform capable of process automation.

-A blatantly priced interface: Some traditional system vendors still seem to think APIs as an additional feature that can be charged for large sums.
+A blatantly overpriced interface: Some traditional system vendors still seem to think APIs as an additional feature that can be charged for large sums.
 A blatantly overpriced interface can be circumvented by using a robot if the performance requirements for integration are not very high.